cedadev/cis/doc/maintenance_and_development.rst

 ``get_iterator_for_data_only(self, missing_data_for_missing_sample, coord_map, coords, data_points, shape, points, values)``

  The method should return an iterator over the output indices and a numpy array of the data values.
- This may not be called by all colocators who may choose to iterate over all sample points instead.
+ This may not be called by all collocators who may choose to iterate over all sample points instead.
 The parameters are the same as ``get_iterator``.

 Co-locator
 """"""""""

-Another plugin which is available is the colocation method itself.
-A new one can be created by subclassing Colocator and providing an implementation for ``colocate(self, points, data, constraint, kernel)``.
+Another plugin which is available is the collocation method itself.
+A new one can be created by subclassing Collocator and providing an implementation for ``collocate(self, points, data, constraint, kernel)``.
 This method takes a number of points and applies the given constraint and kernel methods on the data for each of those points.
 It is responsible for returning the new data object to be written to the output file.
-As such, the user could create a colocation routine capable of handling multiple return values from the kernel, and hence creating multiple data objects, by creating a new colocation method.
+As such, the user could create a collocation routine capable of handling multiple return values from the kernel, and hence creating multiple data objects, by creating a new collocation method.

 Plugins
 """""""